 Srivani's inter-disciplinary work, with visual artist Annette Solyst's miniature 'Peacock' paintings was featured as a month-long installation at Jack Straw New Media Gallery (Raag-rang) in 2014.
 Her work as a soloist for Seattle-based B'shnorkestra's Global Concerto series (Tagore's Prarthona) was featured in the 2016 Earshot Jazz Festival, and received critical acclaim.

-Her new work-in-progress Soul Raga features One-on-One dialogues between Indian Vocals and West Javanese Sundanese music, Senegalese drumming, and Greek clarinet.
-Soul Raga has received grant support from 4Culture and Jack Straw Productions, and will premiere in Seattle in Summer 2017.
+She has pioneered a new collaborative genre called Soul Raga, featuring One-on-One dialogues between Indian Vocals and other World Music Traditions.
+In 2017, a Soul Raga project featuring West Javanese Sundanese music, Senegalese drumming, and Greek clarinet with Srivani's Vocals, received grant support from 4Culture and Jack Straw Productions.

-Srivani was founding editor of Ragavani Journal of South Asian Music and Dance (2007-08).
+Srivani serves as the President of Ragamala, a 501(c)(3) non-profit promoting Indian Classical Music in the Greater Seattle area since 1981.
+She was founding editor of Ragavani Journal of South Asian Music and Dance (2007-08).
 She has served on the board of Kirkland Performance Center (2010-12), a vibrant international art house, and helped curate the Namaste Kirkland annual performance series focused on the performing arts of India.
-Her GAYAKI teaching studio in Kirkland also hosts monthly baithaks, where students and visiting musicians perform and interact in an unplugged and intimate gathering space.
+Her GAYAKI teaching studio in Kirkland also hosts baithaks, where students and visiting musicians perform and interact in an intimate gathering space.

 2014 Night by Night--Khayals in Jogkauns and Sohni

 2009 Bhoopali and Rajasthani Maand

 2008 Bhaktidarshana Tukayache (Marathi Abhangs of Sant Tukaram)